NJIT-CS490-SP21/project1-ig62/README.md

 ```
 *Note:* Some tracks might not have any preview depending on the `market`

+### Image won't load properly
+*Problem*  - Images that are stored locally weren't being uploaded properly.
+*Solution* - This is a temporary solution: Upload the image on a picture hosting website such as [imgur](https://imgur.com)

 # To do:

 1. Error catching when a track has `preview_url` set to `None`